Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is Tap Water Safe to Drink in New Jersey?

 Even if the water tastes fine and meets EPA Guidelines when it leaves the plant, contaminants in pipes can make it less than ideal for drinking.
 It’s best to ditch the tap and drink filtered tap or bottled water.
-At restaurants, you can ask for sparkling water or bottled.
+At restaurants, you can ask for sparkling or bottled water.

 5 Safety Tips for New Jersey